 Degrees are conferred when academic requirements are met.
 The Registrar’s Office will hold transcripts and diplomas for students with outstanding balances; holds will remain until all financial obligations are met.

-Candidates must complete all academic requirements prior to program commencement deadlines (Academic Degree Requirements Deadline).
+Candidates must complete all academic requirements prior to the academic degree requirements deadline to participate in commencement.

 Undergraduate and graduate certificate programs with 27 credits or more are eligible to participate in commencement and will be charged the graduation fee.

 Certificates offered with less than 27 credits will not be eligible to participate in commencement and will not be charged the graduation fee.

 Twin Cities Campus

 Programs within the Schools of Graduate and Professional Programs that are based on the Twin Cities Campus commence in Minneapolis.
 Commencement is held three times during the year in June, October and January.
 Candidates for graduation must submit the Application for Graduation and pay the required graduation fee.

 Students may not participate in Commencement before they have completed their degree requirements.